 John 3:5-6 Yahshua answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.
 That which is born of the flesh is flesh; and that which is born of the Spirit is spirit

-The true knowledge of the Kingdom of God and thus the assurance of Salvation in Christianity occurs when we are Sealed with the Holy Spirit of promise, or born again.
+The true knowledge of the Kingdom of God and thus the assurance of Salvation in Christianity will occur when we are Sealed with the Holy Spirit of promise.
+This is what transpires when we are born again (John 3:3-8).

 2 Cor 1:22 Who hath also sealed us, and given the earnest of the Spirit in our hearts